 This is a discussion-based course that focuses on examining one's life purpose by exploring the world of work.
 Special attention is placed on understanding how personal values, beliefs, and interests relate to career decision making.
-Fall, annually.
+The course is designed for any student who has not yet chosen a major or students who would like to explore post-graduation career options.
+Each semester.